luthanhar/PP-MERN/README.md

 # PP-MERN
-This is repository to maintain assignment submissions for the MERN elective
+Here assignment submissions for the MERN elective will be updated